Napam/venvy/README.md

 ## Similar tools

 ### [virtualenvwrapper](https://github.com/python-virtualenvwrapper/virtualenvwrapper)
 It is very similar to this venvy.
-However, it is not based on Python built in venv module, but rather Ian Bicking’s virtualenv tool, and it does not have as dot-file friendly config structure like this one.
+However, it is not based on Python's built in venv module, but rather Ian Bicking’s virtualenv tool.
+It does not have as dot-file friendly config structure like this one.
 It is however way more feature rich.
 Venvy aims to be minimal and simple without too many bells and whistles.